Nearly 40 years ago, they told the world, “You can dance if you want to” — and the world listened.

 Led by their charismatic front man and songwriter, Ivan Doroschuk, Men Without Hats have surged to the forefront in recent years.
 Their breakout show at 2011’s South by Southwest Music Festival kicked off a successful tour of Canada and the United States.
 In 2012, Men Without Hats embarked on extensive, well-received touring across South and North America, and in February 2013, the band entertained audiences on a whirlwind European tour — their first visit to that continent in 20 years!

-Along with keyboard players Lou Dawson and Rachel Ashmore, and guitarist James Love, Ivan and the Hats have been delivering high-energy shows packed with all of the band’s absurdly catchy lyrics as well as great tracks from the new release, a disc that picks up right where the hit-making band left off.
+Since then, Ivan and the Hats have been delivering high-energy shows packed with all of the band’s absurdly catchy lyrics as well as great tracks from the new release, a disc that picks up right where the hit-making band left off.

 “Sure, lots has changed in music over the last few decades, ” says Ivan, ” but the world still loves a hooky song with a bit of edge that can get you thinking.”

 And that’s exactly what the Hats deliver: tracks that will get you bopping across the dance floor with subtle messages that will haunt you long after the music has ended.
 It’s no surprise that this band has topped charts across the planet and even picked up a Grammy nomination for Best New Artist in 1984!
-(Culture Club won it.)

 The Hats song catalogue always sounds fresh and relevant, and over the years, Hats hits have been featured on The Simpsons, Family Guy and Glee.
 “The Safety Dance” now lights up TV screens in a Lipton Iced Tea commercial featuring Hugh Jackman, and the main riff of “Pop Goes The World” is now a popular cheer at soccer stadiums around the world.